 As of April 20, 2020, the Government of Canada is requiring travellers to wear a removable non-medical mask or face cover that is large enough to cover their mouth and nose while in Canadian airports and aboard aircraft.
 In addition, all passengers and non-passengers are required to wear a face cover at the CATSA security checkpoint.

-As of July 1, 2020, all passengers and employees of Québec City Jean Lesage International Airport must wear a mask or face cover at all times when in the terminal.
-Children under the age of 2 and people with breathing difficulties or disabilities, or those who are unable to remove their face cover unassisted, will not be required to wear a mask.
+All passengers and employees of Québec City Jean Lesage International Airport must wear a mask or face cover at all times when in the terminal.
+Children under the age of 2 and people with breathing difficulties or disabilities, or those who are unable to remove their face cover unassisted, are not required to wear a mask.

 You may pick up or drop off a passenger.
 However, we ask that you do not enter the terminal.
-As of July 1, 2020, access to the terminal will be restricted to same-day passengers and on-duty airport employees.
+Access to the terminal is restricted to same-day passengers and on-duty airport employees.
 Minor children and people who require assistance may be accompanied by one other person.

 You are welcome to use CellPARQ, a free cell phone parking lot that lets you stay in the car and pick up your loved ones in front of the terminal when they’re ready to leave.

-As of July 1, 2020, access to the terminal will be restricted to same-day passengers and on-duty airport employees.
+Access to the terminal is restricted to same-day passengers and on-duty airport employees.
 Companions are asked to stay outside.

 Minor children and people who require assistance may be accompanied by one other person.